postcss/postcss-import/README.md

 ### Options

 ### `filter`
-Type: `string => boolean`
+Type: `Function`
 Default: `() => true`

-Only transforms imports for which the test function returns true.
-Imports for which the test function returns false will be left as is.
-The argument to the function is the url from the import (`@import (url)`).
+Only transform imports for which the test function returns `true`.
+Imports for which the test function returns `false` will be left as is.
+Function gets the path to import as an argument and should return a boolean.

 #### `root`